KyleCharters/Raycaster/README.md

 # Raycaster
-Simple Game for Summative Computer Science Assessment
+Pseudo-3D fps for a Grade 10 Computer Science Assessment

-This program requires both Pygame and EasyGUI to be installed in your python path.
+Dependencies: Pygame and EasyGUI.